 Other fantastic places to visit in Toronto include the pretty Toronto Botanical Garden, the awesome Art Gallery of Toronto, the romantic Allan Gardens Conservatory, and the lesser-visited Riverdale Park.
 Don’t miss calling by Casa Loma too, one of the most unusual things to do in Toronto.

-Start planning your memorable trip to one of Canada’s finest cities and add these best places to visit in Toronto to your bucket list.
+Start planning your memorable trip to Toronto and add these places to your bucket list.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.